Billy-Dickson/blog.dickson.me.uk/_posts/categories/2022-08-05-Linux-Command-line-tools.md

 title:  "exiftool - Remove exif data from photos"
 date:   2022-08-10 13:37:08 +0000
 categories: Computing Linux Homelab
-publish: false
+publish: true
 ---

 ## How to remove exif data from photos

-Here's a handy linux command line tool that removes exif data from photographs, This one I use to remove the exif data from photos before I publish them to my website.
+Here's a handy linux command line tool that removes exif data from photographs, This one I use to remove the exif data from photos, before I publish them to my website.

 Removing EXIF is a smart idea, particularly if you're especially privacy-conscious however, as we mentioned, your biggest concern is most likely the geolocation information.

 ### Install the appication